Quantum-Assisted Clustering Algorithms for NISQ-Era Devices: QUAC

 \subsection{$q$-means}

 The $k$-means algorithm \cite{Lloyd_1982} is a standard clustering algorithm that is simple but effective.
-Given a set of vector-data, the $k$-means algorithm will partition the set into $k$ clusters.
+Given a set of vector-valued data and a user-defined value $k$, the $k$-means algorithm partitions the data into $k$ clusters.
 To begin, a set of $k$ seeds is chosen at random from the data.
 Next, the distance between each data point and each seed is calculated.
-The data is partitioned into $k$ sets based on the closest seed.
+By associating each point with the closest seed, the data is partitioned into $k$ sets.
 The centroid of each cluster is calculated as the average of the points in each cluster.
 Using these centroids, the data is partitioned again with the centroids as the new seeds.
 This process is repeated until either there is no update to the centroids or a maximum number of iterations is reached.

 The goal of this algorithm is to minimize the inertia, that is, the sum of square distances to the centroids of each cluster.
-However, it is very sensitive to the initial choice of seeds and will often find a local minimum of inertia.
-In addition, if the initial seeds are poorly chosen, the algorithm may require a large number of iterations.
+However, it is very sensitive to the initial choice of seeds and often finds a local minimum of inertia.
+In addition, if the initial seeds are poorly chosen, the algorithm may require a large number of iterations before convergence.